fweig/cbmroot/macro/geometry/README.md

 The setup_name is the name of the setup used during the simulation to create the geometry file.

-This macro to check the sanity odf the full geometry is/was needed due to the way we build the complete CBM geometry from independent geometries of the several detector systems.
+This macro to check the sanity of the full geometry is/was needed due to the way we build the complete CBM geometry from independent geometries of the several detector systems.
 When building the complete geometry it happened that the media information